logicalmechanism/token-vault/README.md

 00d9335ba4f8ebc0b8c9361613071cdc9e9fe92de49b8f2a4782023ef4bfaa385c8eab7bbdc6c98b50413435b3d02b73de3c644e1384b801d4
 ```

 This type of address has a public key hash and a stake credential.
+Similar to the payment only address the prefix 00 is the network flag.

 The resulting public key hash is
 ```